 Users May Vary Nominations

-By 12.00 noon on nomination day -8, a User may, by notice, apply to AEMO to include in the User’s forecast requirement for a network section on the nomination day an amount for imbalance correction purposes (a “participant imbalance amount”) (in whole MJ).
+By 12.00 noon on nomination day -8, a User may, by notice, apply to AEMO to include in the User’s forecast requirement for a network section on the nomination day an amount for imbalance correction purposes (a participant imbalance amount) (in whole MJ).
 A User may not request a participant imbalance amount that is negative and could reasonably be expected to be greater in magnitude than the User’s forecast withdrawal for the network section on the nomination day.

 Upon receipt of a notice from a User under paragraph (a), AEMO must determine a participant imbalance amount that the User may include in its forecast requirement for a network section on the nomination day, on the basis that: